Disability Equality & Inclusion

 We’re committed to enhancing the experiences of our staff and students who have a disability, so that everyone is fully supported to flourish and meet their full potential.

-Continuing on from the work of the Disability Inclusion Task & Finish group, as of October 2020 the Disability Strategy Steering Group will convene and work collaboratively to develop a University level disability strategy and action plan.
-This will aim to address the challenges experienced by staff and students with a disability, and reduce differential outcomes in attainment and progression.
+Continuing on from the work of the Disability Inclusion Task & Finish group, as of October 2020 the Disability Equality Steering Group has worked collaboratively to achieve its objectives and develop a University level disability strategy and action plan.
+This aims to address the challenges experienced by staff and students with a disability, and reduce differential outcomes in attainment and progression.

-Our Deputy Vice-President for Education, Professor Brendan Stone is Chair of the Disability Strategy Steering Group and is passionate about ensuring there are equal opportunities for staff and students across the Higher Education sector.
+Professor Brendan Stone is Chair of the Disability Equality Steering Group and is passionate about ensuring there are equal opportunities for staff and students across the Higher Education sector.
 The group brings together staff and students with relevant knowledge and expertise, many of whom have a disability.
 It includes representatives from our staff and student networks, the Students’ Union, HR Organisational Development, Student Support Services, Campus Services, Digital Engagement, Faculty and Professional Services ED&I teams and campus trade unions.
+Membership is listed below as part of the Terms of Reference.

 Professor Brendan Stone